Dinorush/ExtraWeaponCustomization/README.md

 #### Traits - Innate gun behavior modifications
 - Ammo Cap: Adjust the value used to calculate ammopack refills and starting ammo.
 [Gun]
 - Armor Pierce: Pierces armor or modifies direct hit damage dealt to armor.
 - Auto Aim: Automatically fire toward targets.
-[Held Gun]
+[Player]
 - Auto Trigger: Hold the trigger to fire.
-[Held Gun]
+[Player]
 - Backstab Multi: Applies a multiplier to backstab damage.
 - Charge Exponent: Modifies the exponent applied to melee charge attacks.
 [Melee]
 - Data Swap: Toggles archetype and audio on a trigger.
 [Gun]
 - Enforce Fire Rate: Fires more bullets per frame to match the exact fire rate.
-[Held Gun]
+[Playern]
 - Hitmarker Cooldown: Sets a cooldown on how frequently the weapon can generate hitmarkers.
 - Hold Burst: Releasing the trigger ends a burst early.
-[Held Gun]
+[Player]
 - Multi Shot: Fires additional bullets per shot at given offsets.
 [Gun]
 - Pierce Multi: Applies a damage multiplier with each enemy pierced.
 [Gun]
 - Projectile: Fires a projectile instead of a hitscan bullet.
 [Gun]
 - Reserve Clip: Combines reserve ammo with the magazine.
-[Held Gun]
+[Player]
 - Silence: Modifies the stealth properties for firing.
 [Gun]
 - Thick Bullet: Gives bullets a bigger entity hitbox.
 [Gun]
 - Tumor Multi: Applies a multiplier to tumor damage.